argoproj/argo-events/docs/eventbus.md

 - Check [here](../api/event-bus.md#argoproj.io/v1alpha1.NativeStrategy) for the
   full spec.

+#### More About Native NATS

+- Messages limit is 1,000,000.

+- Max age of messages is 72 hours, which means messages over 72 hours will be deleted automatically.

+- Max subscription number is 1000.

 ### Exotic

 To use an existing NATS Streaming service, follow the example below.